RedisLabs/redisraft/docs/Development.md

 created, followed by a list of entries.

 The header entry may be updated to persist additional data such as voting information.
-For this reason, the entry sized is fixed.
+For this reason, the entry size is fixed.

 In addition, the module maintains a simple index file to store the 64-bit offsets of every entry written to the log.

-The index is updated on the fly as new entries are appended to the Raft log, but if crash recovery takes place it is not considered a source of truth and is being reconstructed as the Raft log is being read.
+The index is updated on the fly as new entries are appended to the Raft log, but if crash recovery takes place it will not be considered a source of truth and will be reconstructed as the Raft log is read.

 ### Log Compaction